williecarino-a11y/Xylotix-/README.md

 ## ✨ Overview

-Miimiid
-**Miimiid is a modern, mobile-first financial literacy platform designed to make learning about money practical, interactive, and engaging.
+Miimiid is a modern, mobile-first financial literacy platform designed to make learning about money practical, interactive, and engaging.
 It combines structured financial education, interactive learning experiences, gamification, and an AI-powered tutor into one unified experience.
 Learn money.
 Understand decisions.
 Build better financial habits.